roychon/roychon/README.md

 ### Hi 👋

 I'm Roy, a second year CS student @ [University of Waterloo](https://uwaterloo.ca/about/) and I strive to create solutions to everyday problems.
-I am seeking roles in machine learning and full-stack development. <br><br>
+I am seeking roles in machine learning and full-stack development.

 - Incoming SWE Intern @ Vivid Seats on B2C Web Team
 - Previously interned @ WSIB as a software developer on innovation team